 Rebracer – Today a fellow MVP asked a very interesting question.
-I have to admit that it is something I had never thought of before.
+I didn’t think of this before, I must admit.
 Not until Matt asked it, which got me thinking that there must be other developers out there using Visual Studio that have the same requirement.
 It boils down to having different editor settings in Visual Studio for each project.

 Rebracer – Will The Real Extension Please Stand Up

-Rebracer solves an age-old problem with working on C# projects from a variety of source: source formatting settings.
-If you work on different open source projects, or on projects for different companies, each one is likely to have a different One True Brace Style, forcing you to change your Visual Studio settings every time you switch projects.
+Rebracer solves an age-old problem with working on C# projects.
+From a variety of source: source formatting settings.
+If you work on different open source projects, or on projects for different companies, each one is likely to have a different One True Brace Style.
+Forcing you to change your Visual Studio settings every time you switch projects.
 Rebracer solves this by storing these settings alongside each solution.
-When you open a solution, Rebracer will automatically apply that solution’s settings, leaving you free to write code as usual.
+When you open a solution, Rebracer will automatically apply that solution’s settings.
+Leaving you free to write code as usual.
 Whenever you open a solution, Rebracer will check for a Rebracer.xml file in the solution directory.
 If it finds one, it will load all settings from that file so that the solution will use its specified settings.